Wide Attention Is The Way Forward For Transformers?: Discussion

 For Longformer we only use sliding window attention, with a width of 512.
 This means, particularly for the longer tasks, each input feature can only have attention computed between it and its neighbours.
 For deeper models, features can propagate and so this limitation is reduced.
 However, single layer models suffers a performance penalty.

 Sinkhorn works similarly to local attention, where the input sequence is divided into blocks.
 Unlike local attention, which computes attention within these blocks, Sinkhorn sorts them and computes attention between the original block and the newly sorted block.
-This sorting mechanism is learn-able per head.
-In a wide single layer Transformer, each head can learn a different sorting strategy, this maximises the overall chance of important long range connections within the input sequence being attended to.
+This sorting mechanism is learn-able per head., thus each head can learn a different sorting strategy.
+For lots of heads this maximises the overall chance of important long range connections within the input sequence being attended to.